Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 WHEAT:

-at 111%.
-On the KC July chart, support is the 20-day moving average at $6.86,
+On the KC July chart, resistance is the 20-day moving average at $6.87 with the

 David Fiala can be reached at dfiala@futuresone.com